WolfieeifloW/pd2filter/README.md

 1. **Are your filters updated for the newest Season?**
    * Yes, all versions of my filters are updated and ready-to-go for the newest Season!
 1. **What is the difference between your filters?**
-   * My Detailed/Revealed/Compact are less strict, Wolfie is stricter, and BT is strictest
+   * Vanilla is zero strictness, Detailed/Revealed/Compact are less strict, Wolfie is stricter, and BT is strictest

 # Extras
 ### [PlugY.ini](https://raw.githubusercontent.com/WolfieeifloW/pd2filter/main/PlugY.ini)